Presenter Biographies

 TOPIC: Obstacles and Opportunities for Disrupting Flush Toilets: three case studies from Uganda and the USA

 Ryan Smith is a municipal wastewater professional and waterless sanitation evangelist.
 He manages the wastewater treatment facility in Watsonville, and has a bachelor's degree in agriculture from Cal Poly SLO and a master's degree in security studies from the Naval Postgraduate School in Monterey.
 Ryan found a passion for container-based sanitation while researching his master's thesis topic, that explores the problem area of traditional wastewater systems and their vulnerabilities to natural disasters and climate change.
 He interviewed Alisa for this research and they have since become close friends while developing this unique pilot project together.
 You can read Ryan's thesis here.
 When not managing other people's excreta, Ryan spends as much time as possible outdoors hiking and noodling on the future of our planet and ecosystems.
-Alisa Keesey brings over 25 years of experience as a program officer to the program design and applied research that ground GiveLove's EcoSan programs.
-As co-founder of COVOL, she worked with women’s groups and farmers to improve food security, increase household income, and establish the first fair trade shea butter cooperatives in northern Uganda.
-Alisa holds a B.A. in International Relations from San Francisco State University, a M. SCI. in International Agricultural Development from University of California, Davis, and a M.A. in Cultural Anthropology from the University of California, Santa Cruz.
-She's excited to collaborate with a diverse group of organizations to link EcoSan programs with holistic programming that integrates livelihoods, sustainable land use, food security, and local resiliency in the context of climate change.

 Nebiyat Nigusie

-Addis Ababa University
+Addis Ababa University, Ethiopia

 TOPIC: Method validation, detection and quantification of selected antimicrobials from struvite by ultrahigh liquid chromatography-tandem mass spectrometry

-I am a phD student at Addis Ababa University in Dr Adey Feleke's waste water laboratory
+I am a phD student at Addis Ababa University in Dr Adey Feleke's wastewater laboratory

 Sr. Stella Ewa ISMV

-Life Giver Foundation Nigeria
+Life Giver Foundation Nigeria, Nigeria

 TOPIC: Using Urine as alternative fertilizer in Nigeria south East zone